 AMY GOODMAN: How did it all erupt?
 How did it all begin, before July 12?

 AMIRI BARAKA: Well, see, if you want to talk about that, as I said yesterday, you have to start with slavery, because those abuses have never been eradicated.
 You know, people are not living in slums because they voted to.
 You know, their children are not in jail because they wanted them to.
-You know, these of the results of a people who have been oppressed and suffer national oppression, you know.
+You know, these are the results of a people who have been oppressed and suffer national oppression, you know.
 And so, in a city like Newark, which is the third oldest city in the United States, by the way, where all these kind of abuses sort of converge, you know, and the racism on top of that — I mean, one absurd example is, one time I was directing a play, and the police rushed into the loft and the man actually took the script out of my hand, you know, as if it was some kind of a volatile weapon, you know.

 So that day we had been picketing, because they had beaten up a black cab driver, a guy named John Smith.
 But that whole month, the two months before that, there was contentions.
 First they wanted 160 acres for a medical school.
 We found out the biggest medical school in the United States was Johns Hopkins, which is like one-and-a-half acres.
-They wouldn’t hire this guy as — what was his name, Wilber Parker — as a secretary of the Board of Education, a guy — what was it, a Cornell Master’s degree.
+They wouldn’t hire this guy as — what was his name, Wilber Parker — as a secretary of the Board of Education, a guy — what was it, a Cornell master’s degree.
 They hired instead this — one of Addonizio’s cronies who had high school graduate.
 They had run into this Muslim dojo, you know, a karate school, and beaten up everybody there.
 And then the John Smith incident, they pulled him out of the car and beat him up, you know, circulated that he was dead.
 And so, people gathered at that precinct, and then that was very explosive that night.
 That was the night before.
 That was, say, the 11th.
 So the next day, we were picketing that precinct, because that’s where it happened.
 And that was the day, by the time the sun started going down is when it broke out.

 AMY GOODMAN: He was the mayor.